If you love kayaking and are planning a getaway, Florida is an ideal place to base your trip.

 Silver Springs offers the broadest array of wildlife of any river – from monkeys to manatees to alligators to otters.

 Juniper is a narrow twisty run, a challenge for kayakers that rewards you with extraordinary beauty.
+(Currently, though, the livery service, which is essential, is not open.)

 The Ocklawaha is wild, with primitive kayak camping and fewer visitors.